Applications may be requested from either a Mason you know or from the lodge you are interested in joining.

 Application page 2

-Residence history - Applicants must have been a California resident for the immediate 12 months preceding the date of the application.
+Residence history - Applicants must be a resident of California.

 Family information - Freemasons have an obligation to care for fellow Masons, their wives, widows, and orphans.
 Lodge brothers are the first line of support.
 If additional support or care is needed, the Masonic Center for Youth and Families, statewide Masonic Outreach Services, and our Masonic Homes of California continuing care senior residential communities are available to those members who are in good standing.
 Family information is requested in order to provide the appropriate fraternal support in case of need.